Axiomatic Analysis of Medial Centrality Measures: Introduction

 \section{Introduction}

 Identifying key elements in complex interconnected systems is one of the fundamental challenges of network science.
-For this goal, more than a hundred different methods have been proposed \citep{Brandes:Erlebach:2005,Jackson:2008}.
-Such methods, called \emph{centrality measures}, are the subject of this paper.

-\emph{Medial centralities}~\citep{Borgatti:Everett:2006}, along with the (radial) distance-based centralities and feedback centralities, constitute one of the major classes of centrality measures.
-These centralities assess a node by the role it plays as an intermediary in a network; hence, they are sometimes called \emph{betweenness-like centralities} after their canonical example: Betweenness Centrality.
-Medial centralities have been used in many applications, including the analysis of protein interaction networks~\citep{Joy:etal:2005}, identifying gatekeepers in the social or covert networks (i.e., nodes with the ability to control information flow) \citep{Coffman:etal:2004} or assessing monitoring capabilities in computer networks~\citep{Dolev:etal:2010}.
+More than a hundred such methods, called \emph{centrality measures}, have been proposed \cite{Brandes:Erlebach:2005,Jackson:2008}.
+In this paper, we focus on \emph{medial centralities}~\cite{Borgatti:Everett:2006} which, along with the (radial) distance-based centralities and feedback centralities, constitute one of the major classes of centrality measures.
+They have been used in many applications, including the analysis of protein interaction networks~\cite{Joy:etal:2005}, identifying gatekeepers in the social or covert networks (i.e., nodes with the ability to control information flow) \cite{Coffman:etal:2004} or assessing monitoring capabilities in computer networks~\cite{Dolev:etal:2010}.

-Classic medial centralities first assess the role in connecting two nodes, a source and a target, and then sum these values over all pairs of nodes.
-In the case of Betweenness and Stress Centralities the number of shortest paths is counted.
-In turn, Random Walk Betweenness Centrality focuses on the visits of the random walk and Flow Betweenness Centrality on the amount of flow the node is responsible for.
+Medial centralities, also called \emph{betweenness-like centralities}, assess a node by the role it plays as an intermediary in a network.
+Their canonical example is Betweenness Centrality---arguably, one of the three most important centrality measures.
+Betweenness Centrality and other classic medial centralities first assess the role in connecting two nodes, a source and a target, and then sum these values over all pairs of nodes.
+In the case of Betweenness and Stress Centralities the number of shortest paths going through a node is counted.
+In turn, Random Walk Betweenness Centrality focuses on the visits of the random walk.

 The choice of a suitable centrality measure for a specific goal out of multiple similar concepts is often hard.
 On one hand, real-world situations are often hard to translate to graph notions.
-In particular, in the citation network it is not clear should we focus on the shortest paths or the random walk.
+In particular, in the citation network it is not clear whether we should focus on the shortest paths or the random walk.
 On the other hand, intuitive interpretations of centralities are often misleading.
-To give an example, Betweenness Centrality is often highly correlated simply with the degree of a node, as high degree imposes high number of shortest paths a node is on.
+To give an example, Betweenness Centrality is often highly correlated with the degree, as high degree imposes a high number of shortest paths a node is on.
+Resulting from that, centrality measures are often chosen based on their popularity rather than on their fit for the application.
+This misleads the analysis and leads to poorly funded conclusions.